 10.1 - Trial Memoranda.
 In the case of a non-jury trial, the Court may require the parties to file and serve a Trial Memoranda.
-If so, no later than ten days before the first day of the trial period for which the trial is scheduled, the parties shall file and serve a Trial Memoranda.
+If so, no later than 10 days before the first day of the trial period for which the trial is scheduled, the parties shall file and serve a Trial Memoranda.
 At the conclusion of a non-jury trial, the parties may be asked to submit proposed findings of fact and conclusions of law, together with a CD-ROM or emailed version in Word format.

 In the case of a jury trial, no later than ten days before the first day of the trial period for which the trial is scheduled, the parties may file and serve Trial Memoranda, together with a CD-ROM or emailed version in Word format.
+Every reasonable effort should be made to limit trial memoranda to 20 pages, exclusive of charts, graphs, diagrams, timelines and the like.

-SECTION 11 - FINAL PRETRIAL CONFERENCE
+SECTION 11-PRETRIAL CONFERENCE

-- 11.1 Mandatory Attendance.
-Lead Trial Counsel and local counsel for each party, together with any unrepresented party, must attend the final pretrial conference in person unless previously excused by the Court. - 11.2 Substance of Final Pretrial Conference.
-At the final pretrial conference, all counsel and parties must be prepared and authorized to address the following matters: the formulation and simplification of the issues; the elimination of frivolous claims or defenses; admitting facts and documents to avoid unnecessary proof; stipulating to the authenticity of documents; obtaining advance rulings from the Court on the admissibility of evidence; settlement and the use of special procedures to assist in resolving the dispute; disposing of pending motions; establishing a reasonable limit on the time allowed for presenting evidence and argument; and such other matters as may facilitate the just, speedy, and inexpensive disposition of the actions.
+11.1 - Mandatory Attendance.
+Lead Trial Counsel and local counsel for each party, together with all parties, must attend the final pretrial conference in person unless previously excused by the Court.

+11.2 - Substance of Pretrial Conference.
+At the pretrial conference, all counsel and parties must be prepared and authorized to address the following matters: the formulation and simplification of the issues; the elimination of frivolous claims or defenses; admitting facts and documents to avoid unnecessary proof; stipulating to the authenticity of documents; obtaining advance rulings from the Court on the admissibility of evidence; settlement and the use of special procedures to assist in resolving the dispute; disposing of pending motions; establishing a reasonable limit on the time allowed for presenting evidence and argument; and such other matters as may facilitate the just, speedy, and inexpensive disposition of the actions.